Publications

 A Heart’s Desire to Stay

-“There are plans for me to teach music management at the Komitas State Conservatory, possibly in partnership with iGorts and Keron.
+“There are plans for me to teach Art Management courses at the Yerevan State Theatre and Film Institute and at Komitas State Conservatory, possibly in partnership with iGorts and Keron.
 We’ll see how long the course will be—it depends on how long I stay.
 But my heart wants to stay here, in Armenia.
 I’ve hidden my suitcase in a dark corner of my apartment—I don’t even want to think about it.
 I’ve asked to skip Orchestra tours.
 I used to love traveling, but now I don’t want to leave even temporarily.
 Maybe because I’ve finally found a sense of belonging I lacked for 20 years.”

 It All Starts With One Person